The first step to forming a Delaware non-profit is to secure a unique name that follows the state’s naming statues including:

 These are the operations and procedures that will govern your non-profit organization, some of which will be stated in your Certificate of Incorporation, for example how to handle assets upon dissolution.
 Some of the issues covered should include:

-To get started, check out this savvy Corporate Bylaws Template with an example that you can customize yourself.
+To get started, check out a savvy Corporate Bylaws Template with an example that you can customize yourself.
 Also, the Delaware corporate code Title 8.
 Chapter 1.
 Subchapter 1. has all the specifics of formation that you may find very helpful.

 Once you and your team are ready, have your incorporators execute the Non-Stock Corporation Certificate of Incorporation, or the Exempt Corporation Certificate of Incorporation, which are both relatively short and concise document that comes with basic instructions and filing fee information.